Home Budget Australia – How much money do you need to work & travel?

 A different budget depending on whether you are in a city or on the road

-In general, you will need a higher budget if you live in the city, mainly because of rent.
-You can reduce this expense as much as possible by living outside the city centre or sharing with several people.
-However, make sure you are close to public transport.
 On a road trip, you obviously won’t have to pay rent because your vehicle will be your home.
 However, the more you travel, the more you will spend on fuel.
-Beyond that, plan for food costs, again which will depend on your habits and the budget you want to devote to it!
-Be aware that prices have risen sharply in Australia recently, like everywhere in the world, you will surely have to change your habits.
+Beyond that, food costs will depend on your habits and the budget you want to devote to it!

-Average budget for a road trip in Australia
+Budget to plan for a road trip in Australia

 If you are going on a road trip, the more savings you have, the better!
 This is especially important if you don’t plan to work during your trip.
 Even if you do plan to work, you may not be able to find a job as quickly as you hoped.